ethankeshishian/space-exploration/README.md

 ### Dev commands:

-- Start development server with `npm run build`.
+- Start development server with `npm run dev`.
 - Build with `npm build`.
 - Deploying is automatic when pushing to `main`.